rin01/decnum/README.md

 I downloaded the decNumber package "International Components for Unicode (ICU)".

+# WARNING: don't use this package.
+The API is being completely reworked.

 ### Documentation of original C decNumber package

 Its documentation is here: